Apply

 3. Enter SUM()

 4. Within the closed brackets add the identifier, which will be case sensitive.
-For our example, we set the identifier to be "income"
+For this example, we set the identifier to be "income"

 5. Add the column indexing.
 The Amount column is the second column in the question so it will be [:1]